mkdocs/mkdocs/docs/user-guide/configuration.md

 ### remote_branch

 Set the remote branch to commit to when using `gh-deploy` to update Github Pages.
+This option can be overriden by a commandline option in `gh-deploy`.

 **default**: `gh-pages`